Vectorize (Vector Database)

 Metadata keys cannot be empty, contain the dot character (.), contain the double-quote character ("), or start with the dollar character ($).

-• Include the object storage key, database UUID or other identifier to look up the content the vector embedding represents.
+• The object storage key, database UUID or other identifier to look up the content the vector embedding represents.

 • The raw content (up to the metadata limits), which can allow you to skip additional lookups for smaller content.